-S4 Has Raised $64K for Charity:Water
+S4 Has Raised $120K for Charity:Water

-Many of us have no idea what it’s like to be thirsty.
-We have plenty of water to drink — even the water in our toilets is clean!
+Most of us have no idea what it’s like to be thirsty.
+We have plenty of clean water to drink — even the water in our toilets is clean!
 But many people around the world don’t have that luxury.
 Every day, about 1,400 children die from diseases caused by unsafe water and poor sanitation.
 But it doesn’t have to be that way.

 The ICS community understands the importance of critical infrastructure and what automation can bring to the delivery of key services like power, transportation and … water.
 It is amazing what a difference basic water systems can make to a village that doesn’t have ready access to clean water.
-The money raised at S4x19, x20, the cancelled x21, and the postponed x22 has provided clean water to villages in Uganda.

 S4 Charity:Water Campaign Funded Projects in Uganda